.

 and orphans just the same.

-The Sicilian language is now being taught in Buffalo, for the first time ever in that city, using the following texts:
+In 2022, the Sicilian language began being taught in Buffalo, for the first time there ever, using the following texts:

 Conversational Sicilian for Beginners, Part One